Rebecca Ferguson Will Perform For Trump If She Can Do 'Strange Fruit'

 “There wasn’t even a patter of applause when I finished.
 Then a lone person began to clap nervously.
 Then suddenly everybody was clapping,” the singer said.

 The grotesque imagery of “Strange Fruit” would certainly be a powerful statement on the Inauguration Day of President-elect Trump, who has had a rocky relationship with the American black community.
-It’s unlikely he will agree to Ferguson’s terms.
+It seems unlikely he will agree to Ferguson’s terms.

-But with many musicians aligning themselves with Democratic candidate Hillary Clinton in the 2016 election ― and some explicitly speaking out against the Republican candidate ― the Trump team is reportedly having a tough time finding performers.
+But with many musicians aligning themselves with Democratic nominee Hillary Clinton in the 2016 election ― and some explicitly speaking out against the Republican nominee ― the Trump team is reportedly having a tough time finding performers.

 So far, the Radio City Rockettes, the Mormon Tabernacle Choir and singer Jackie Evancho from “America’s Got Talent” are slated to perform.
-However, managers behind the Rockettes have stated members not required to show up, and one choir member has quit in protest.
-Italian tenor Andrea Bocelli, reportedly lined up to perform, announced he will not be.
+However, managers of the Rockettes have stated its members are not required to show up, and one choir member has quit in protest.
+Italian tenor Andrea Bocelli, who was reportedly lined up to perform, announced he will not be.

 Also on HuffPost: